JianyuanXiao/SymPIC/README.md

 We have only tested the clang5.0/6.0, gcc-7.3.1 and icc-11 compiler.

+The program can be also compiled under the cygwin environment on Windows systems.
+In this case, zlib-devel, openmpi-devel, clang, gcc should be installed.
+Using the following command to compile under the cygwin:

+./compile_cygwin.sh

 Configuration files are executable scheme (a dialect of lisp) codes.
 To run the example,